 Katia Ariel is a freelance editor.
 She has completed a Bachelor of Arts/Law at Monash University (2003), as well as a Graduate Diploma of Publishing and Editing at RMIT (2005).
 She works as a freelance proofreader, researcher and copy editor for numerous local book publishers.
 She enjoys scrawling the words of Rumi on her chalkboard, finding people to speak Portuguese with, gardening and cooking elaborate dishes in silence.

 Eddie Paterson is a researcher, writer, poet and very occasional dramaturg.
 He lectures in creative writing: scriptwriting at The University of Melbourne.
 His latest book is redactor (Whitmore Press, 2017), which was shortlisted for the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 John Bray Poetry Award.

 Bella Li is a writer, editor and PhD candidate at The University of Melbourne.
-She is the author of the chapbook Maps, Cargo (Vagabond Press, 2013), shortlisted for the Wesley Michel Wright Prize, and the full-length book Argosy (Vagabond Press, 2017)—a collection of poetry, photography and collage.
+She is the author of Argosy (Vagabond Press, 2017), which won the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 Kenneth Slessor Prize.
+Her latest book is Lost Lake (Vagabond Press, 2018).

 Libby Austen has been a graphic artist for many years and worked at some of Melbourne’s top advertising agencies.
 Currently she teaches in the Graphic Design Department at Holmesglen TAFE, Chadstone.